Random thoughts on blogging

 Vote, Vote, Vote!!!

-October 20th, 2008 Ricardo Posted in Election, Government, King County, Politics, white center 2 Comments »
+October 20th, 2008 Ricardo Posted in Election, Government, King County, Politics, White Center 2 Comments »

 I just got my ballot in the mail and I am going to fill it out and send it out, just as soon as I find out where they sell those things called stamps.
 Seriously folks, the last governor’s election was decided by just 130 votes, so your vote makes a difference.
 And it looks like this governor’s race is going to be a squeaker as well.
 So get your ballot, vote and then tell everyone you know to do the same.
 By the way if you are not registered to vote, TODAY is your last chance!
 You have to do it in person at King County Elections HQ, which is in Renton; here’s directions - they’re open late today, till 6.